 You can quickly explore different materials and design options to present to clients.
 With the option to create output renders, videos, and panoramas of your project, you can send the output files to your clients or colleagues, which allows for quick demonstrations.
-You can edit the changes in BricsCAD, and Enscape will immediately show the changes you have made to the project.
+You can edit the changes in BricsCAD, and Enscape will immediately show the changes you have made to the project, even in VR.

 Enscape System Requirements